 Economic security sits at the heart of individuals’ and communities’ resilience and quality of life.
 As we look to the next 75 years, and the UN mission, it is vital we have a discussion of how to deliver economic security across the globe.
 A key pillar of economic security is employment; to expand economic security, we must expand employment opportunities and inclusion in a sustainable manner.

-Sustainable, inclusive employment growth is the overarching topic of this workshop.
+Sustainable, inclusive employment growth was the overarching topic of this workshop.
 Not only is it vital to broadly delivering economic security, but as an issue it encompasses many related themes that affect economic security.
 These are:

 Risks from environmental degradation and climate change